michkaroma/pomodoro/README.md

 1. On startup the OLED shows the menu: **play/stop**, **pomodoro**, **short break**, **long break**, **reset** (plus a second page for **brightness**).
 2. Rotating the encoder moves the cursor through the menu; pressing the button selects an item.
 3. Selecting a duration entry (e.g. *pomodoro*) opens a quick editor where you turn the encoder to set the minutes (0–99) and press to confirm.
-4. Pressing **play** starts the countdown, rendered on the LED matrix with a blinking colon.
+4. Pressing **play** starts the countdown, rendered on the LED matrix.
 5. When a phase reaches `0`, the buzzer sounds and the firmware advances to the next phase in the cycle:

    ```
-   Pomodoro ──▶ Short break ──▶ Pomodoro ──▶ Short break ──▶ Long break ──▶ (repeat)
+   Pomodoro ──▶ Short break ──▶ Pomodoro ──▶ Long break ──▶ (repeat)
    ```

 6. **Reset** returns to a fresh Pomodoro at any time.

-The countdown digits are drawn by writing custom 8×8 bitmaps (defined in the `digits[10][8]` array) to each of the four matrix modules — one module per digit — and the colon is toggled on a 1-second interval driven by `millis()`.
+The countdown digits are drawn by writing custom 8×8 bitmaps (defined in the `digits[10][8]` array) to each of the four matrix modules — one module per digit — and the timer counts down on a 1-second interval driven by `millis()`.

 ---